seso-kdrs/kdrs-search-and-view-docs/docs/custom-view/custom-view.md

 permalink: /docs/custom-view
 ---
 # Ruby View
 KDRS Search & View can be extended for advanced data manipulation and presentation.
 Some basic XML config is need to activate the view.
-We encourage the use of XML where possible, and then use custom views for the advanced stuff.
+We encourage the use of XML where possible, and then use Ruby views when needed.
 This allows for readability in the community.
 {: .fs-6 .fw-300 }

 # Table of Contents